benjaminiserman/Template/README.md

-# Template
+# TEMPLATE
 ![Downloads](https://img.shields.io/github/downloads/winggar/namehere/total?style=for-the-badge)

-Template is a utility that allows users to do things.
+TEMPLATE is a utility that allows users to do things.

 ## Prerequisites